| I was located at Cheney Ravine, which had 200 to 300-foot cliffs

 had somebody who would stay awake all night long.
 You know, four

 hours on, four hours off.
 Just like you would at a regular post.
+We didn't have a hospital in Cabanatuan.
+But if you got to

 the point that you were near death, they'd take you out of and